-However, the Trans-Siberian Railway is famous in Russia and some people choose to travel off the beaten path and take an adventure.
+However, the Trans-Siberian Railway is famous in Russia, and some people choose to travel off the beaten path to have an adventure.
 While the train goes long distances, you should expect to pay more.
-Third class on the Trans-Siberian Railway will cost about $112 US dollars, second class about $335 US dollars, and first class is a whopping $560 US dollars for a ticket.
+Third class on the Trans-Siberian Railway will cost about $112 US dollars, second class, about $335 US dollars, and first-class is a whopping $560 US dollars for a ticket.

 If you are traveling around a specific city, many will have affordable public transportation.
-Moscow has a metro while smaller cities may have public buses.
+Moscow has a metro, while smaller cities may have public buses.
 Most public transport systems cost less than $2 US dollars per day and per person.
 They are also the best choice because taxis are the less favored way to travel, though they are also affordable.

 In very concentrated areas, you can always walk and that is the best way to get around because it is free.
 But you should always be cautious about your surroundings, keep your belongings close, and never walk alone.